Darley Park

-Darley Park is an urban park on the banks of the River Derwent, just north of Derby City Centre, England, United Kingdom.
+Darley Park is an urban park on the banks of the River Derwent, just north of Derby city centre, England.
 It has a total area of 80 acres and forms the largest part of the Darley Open Spaces.
 The park is one of Derby's most popular outdoor spaces.

 Description

 The name Darley Park is often used to describe all or the separate parts that make up the Darley Open Spaces; a number of adjacent urban park areas that lie on either side of the banks of the River Derwent, at the gateway to the Derwent Valley Mills World Heritage Site.
-They are; Darley Park, Derwent Park, Parker’s Piece, Chester Green, Darley Fields and Nutwood Nature Reserve.
+They are Darley Park, Derwent Park, Parker’s Piece, Chester Green, Darley Fields and Nutwood Nature Reserve.

 At 80 acres, Darley Park is the largest of the areas.
-It is formed largely of steep bank that has a rise from the river level of about 30m.
+It is formed largely of steep bank that has a rise from the river level of about 30 m.

 There are five main entrances to the Park, the closest to Derby city centre being at the southern point, off North Parade.
 Here there is also Handyside Bridge which offers a pedestrian route over to Parkers Piece and Chester Green.

 Darley Park can also be accessed from the adjacent Derwent Park via pathways that lead from Duffield Road and Belper Road.
 There are two entrances from Darley Abbey Village; one off New Road and one at the northern point of the Park, next to Deans Field.

-There are two official car parks for the park, one at the Darley Road entrance and one at Deans Field.
-Both of these car parks are free to use.
+There are two official car parks for the park, at the Darley Road entrance and at Deans Field.